-\paragraphb{Assumptions and limitations} \name does not support offloading of lock-based synchronization to its accelerators.
-Therefore, the application logic at the CPU node must explicitly acquire appropriate locks before the offloaded operation begins and release them after it ends.
-Prior works have explored supporting locking primitives on RDMA NICs~\cite{sherman, clover} and programmable switches~\cite{netlock} --- these are orthogonal to our work and can be incorporated into \name.
-Also, we do not innovate on memory allocation --- we leverage the standard \code{glibc} library to perform load-balanced allocations across disaggregated memory nodes, similar to prior work~\cite{mind, legoos}.
-Finally, \name does not innovate on caching; instead, we adapt the caching scheme from prior work~\cite{aifm} which maintains a transparent cache at the client, within the data structure library.
-For libraries that employ both caching and \name, relevant dirty data from local caches must be flushed by the library before pointer traversals can be offloaded to \name, otherwise, \name may end up operating on stale data.
+\paragraphb{Assumptions} \name does not offload synchronization to its accelerators but instead requires the application logic at the CPU node to explicitly acquire/release appropriate locks for the offloaded operation.
+Recent efforts enable locking primitives on NICs~\cite{sherman, clover} and programmable switches~\cite{netlock}; these are orthogonal to our work and can be incorporated into \name.
+Finally, \name does not innovate on caching and adapts the caching scheme from prior work~\cite{aifm}, which maintains a transparent cache within the data structure library.